 I’m a student interested in hands-on international development work.
 How can I get involved?

 Students at MIT, Olin College of Engineering, Colorado State University, University of California Davis, and KNUST can get involved in IDIN projects by taking the appropriate classes at their university.
 Check your program’s website for more information about which classes intersect with IDIN’s work.

 All US and international students are welcome to apply and attend an International Development Design Summit.
 Summit applications can be found on our opportunities page.

 Where are your innovation centers located?

-IDIN currently supports innovation centers in Sao Paulo, Brazil; Arusha, Tanzania; and Pader, Uganda.
+The IDIN program supported innovation centers around the globe, many of which are still up and running .
 Each innovation center is an independent entity that creates its own programming, selects its own projects, and sets its own guidelines for participation and support.
-We also support smaller maker spaces in India, Nepal, Zambia, Sierra Leone, and Kenya.

 What do the innovation centers have to offer?

 Innovation centers provide local innovators with access to workshop space, tools, and materials.
 They also offer design training and resources for innovators looking to turn their projects into social enterprises, as well as a community space where technologies and ideas can be discussed, demonstrated, bought or sold.